 People often look for any advantage they can find when it comes to divorce.
 For a process known to be contentious and full of conflict, this makes sense.
 In some cases, ending a marriage resembles open warfare.
 Many maneuvers and strategies can do provide an edge.
-One question that frequently comes up is whether or not to file for divorce first.

 Many people believe that if you file for divorce first, it gives you an advantage.
 It can in some instances, but not always.
 In fact, in certain cases, it can damage your cause.
 No two divorces are ever identical.
 Each has its own set of circumstances and variables to take into account.
 So what works in one may prove disastrous in another.